wazo-platform/wazo-doc/source/administration/advanced_configuration/ldap/ldap.rst

 * Name: the server's display name
 * Host: the hostname or IP address
 * Port: the port number (default: 389)
-* Security layer: select TLS or SSL if it is activated on your server and you want to use it (default: disabled)
+* Security layer: select SSL if it is activated on your server and you want to use it (default: disabled)

-  * TLS means StartTLS and port 389 should be used
-  * SSL means TLS/SSL and port 636 should be used
+  * SSL means TLS/SSL (doesn't mean StartTLS) and port 636 should be used

 * Protocol version: the LDAP protocol version (default: 3)